alkismavridis/mathasm/README.md

 ### Ok, I see.
 Move to the next concept, please.
 The next concept is the sentence.
-Sentence is any collection of one-or-more symbols.
+Sentence is any sequence of one-or-more symbols.
 Like:
 - 1 + 1 = 2
 - x + 2 = x - 2
 - 5 * x